9musharrafkhan/FEM-Simulation-Portfolio/05_Contact_Analysis/README.md

 In ANSYS:

-- one surface is defined as CONTACT
+- one surface is defined as CONTACT (softer material)
-- the other as TARGET
+- the other as TARGET (stiffer or rigid body)

 ---